Yordan Letchkov: International career

 Letchkov played 45 matches and scored five goals for Bulgaria; however his international career was limited by a series of disagreements with coaches and the Bulgarian Football Federation.

-He is perhaps best remembered for scoring the winner against Germany in the quarter-finals of the 1994 World Cup, as Bulgaria reached the semi-finals where they were beaten by Italy.
-Above all thanks to his very good matches in that World Cup, he was placed in the 13th position of the 1994 Ballon d'Or.
+He is best remembered for scoring the winner against Germany in the quarter-finals of the 1994 World Cup, as Bulgaria reached the semi-finals where they were beaten by Italy.
+Because of his matches, he was placed in the 13th position of the 1994 Ballon d'Or.

-Letchkov went on to shine in the 1996 European Championships in England despite the failure of Bulgaria to reach the quarter finals: he played very well against Spain and Romania, and producing a man-of-the-match performance in the group B last match, against a strong French side.
-He went on to contribute greatly to his nation's successful qualification campaign for the 1998 World Cup championships.
-However his chance to play in the tournament was blocked by FIFA due to a little publicised contractual dispute with Beşiktaş (see also above in "Club").
+Letchkov went on to compete in the 1996 European Championships in England despite the failure of Bulgaria to reach the quarter finals, playing against Spain and Romania and producing a man-of-the-match performance in the group B last match against the French side.
+He went on to contribute to Bulgaria's qualification campaign for the 1998 World Cup championships.
+However, his chance to play in the tournament was blocked by FIFA due to a contractual dispute with Beşiktaş (see also above in "Club").

 Post-football

 Letchkov took part in a TV series called Golden Boots in 1998 with various other footballers, and in 2012 in the sport documentary called Stoichkov.
-After his retirement from football he has successfully started a career as a businessman (owning luxury hotels and a football academy) and politician.
-He was elected Mayor of his home town, Sliven, in 2003 and reelected in 2007.
+After his retirement from football he has started a career as a businessman (owning luxury hotels and a football academy) and politician.
+He was elected Mayor of his home town, Sliven, in 2003 and was reelected in 2007.

 Since 2005, he has also been vice president of the Bulgarian Football Union.
 In April 2010 he was removed from the mayorship by the Sliven district court after he was charged with official misconduct, but the Burgas appellate court restored him to his position on 28 June 2010.
 Letchkov was replaced by the new mayor of Sliven Kolyo Milev in the 2011 local elections, who outran him with 56,72% vs. 43,28% of the votes.
 Many citizens stated that they had voted for a member of the opposing party to the ones they support only to remove Letchkov from his post.
 Many of the major boulevards in the city were left dug up and in deep pot-holes for nearly two years due to "controversy" and a lawsuit between the company working on restructuring the city's water supply and the city council.
 In contrast, while he was still mayor, the streets that lead to Letchkov's hotels in the city were reconstructed and refreshed with the addition of gardens and aesthetic sidewalks and street lighting.

 Other scandals constantly accompanied him during his time as mayor, including the disrespecting of journalists and police officers (showing the middle finger) because he was wanted by the police after fleeing from a traffic stop after throwing his documents at them.